rissutei4/Dress-Website/README.md

 # **Dress Website**

 Dress Website is an e-commerce template designed to showcase and sell dresses.
 The project is currently being refactored from PHP back to pure HTML, CSS, and JavaScript to enhance simplicity and maintainability.
-The original PHP version, tailored for WordPress, is available here: [Dress Template WP](https://github.com/rissutei4/dress-template-wp).
+The original PHP version, tailored for WordPress, is unmaintained and now set as a private visibility.

 **You can preview the current version of the project here:**
 [fajna-dress.netlify.app](https://fajna-dress.netlify.app/)